History of artificial intelligence: Formal reasoning

 In the 17th century, Leibniz, Thomas Hobbes and René Descartes explored the possibility that all rational thought could be made as systematic as algebra or geometry.
 Hobbes wrote in Leviathan: "For reason ... is nothing but reckoning, that is adding and subtracting".
 Leibniz described a universal language of reasoning, the characteristica universalis, which would reduce argumentation to calculation so that "there would be no more need of disputation between two philosophers than between two accountants.
 For it would suffice to take their pencils in hand, down to their slates, and to say to each other (with a friend as witness, if they liked): Let us calculate."

-The study of mathematical logic, such as Boole's The Laws of Thought and Frege's Begriffsschrift, have allowed for the scientific study of artificial intelligence.
-Building on Frege's system, Russell and Whitehead presented a formal treatment of the foundations of mathematics in the Principia Mathematica in 1913.
-Following Russell, David Hilbert challenged mathematicians of the 1920s and 30s to formalize all mathematical reasoning.
-This question has been addressed by Gödel's incompleteness proof, Turing's machine and Church's Lambda calculus.
-(Note: The Lambda calculus was an inspiration for the Lisp programming language, which was important to the development of 20th-century AI).)
-This work suggested that, within these limits, any form of mathematical reasoning could be mechanized.
-The Church-Turing thesis implied that a mechanical device, shuffling symbols as simple as 0 and 1, could imitate any conceivable process of mathematical deduction.
+Boole's The Laws of Thought (1854) and Frege's Begriffsschrift (1879) defined the modern form of symbolic mathematical logic.
+Building on Frege's system, Russell and Whitehead presented a formal treatment of the foundations of arithmetic in the Principia Mathematica in 1913.
+Inspired by their success, David Hilbert challenged mathematicians of the 1920s and 30s to formalize all mathematical reasoning.
+In response, Gödel's incompleteness proof, Turing's machine and Church's Lambda calculus (Note: The Lambda calculus was an inspiration for the Lisp programming language, which was important to the development of AI in the 20th century.) showed that there were, in fact, limits to what formal mathematics could do.

+However, within these limits, the Church-Turing thesis implied that a mechanical device, shuffling symbols as simple as 0 and 1, could imitate any conceivable process of mathematical reasoning or problem solving.
 The key insight was the Turing machine—a simple theoretical construct that captured the essence of abstract symbol manipulation.
+This device and the ideas behind it would inspire engineers and mathematicians of the 1940s to build machines that could theoretically carry out any form of formal reasoning or problem solving.